-*Editorial Note: This content is not provided or commissioned by the credit card issuer.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
+*Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
+It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-Credit cards can be used to earn rewards, take advantage of special financing offers and simplify expenses — and they’re also a great way to build credit.
-Taking the time to build credit with your credit card can help you down the line when you want to take out a loan or apply for a mortgage, since those products tend to reserve the best terms for people with good or excellent credit.
+Building a respectable credit profile can help down the line if you want to take out a loan or apply for a mortgage, since those products tend to reserve the best terms for people with good or excellent credit scores.

-Just as easily, however, credit cards can drag your credit down if you don’t use them wisely.
+Just as easily, however, credit cards can drag your credit scores down if you don’t use them wisely.

+Step 2.
 Charge small purchases

 Tip: Small charges like a Netflix or Spotify subscription are great to add to your credit card.